onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 ### Example 1: Baked-in Configuration

 This approach packages a custom <code>sdc.properties</code> file within a custom SDC image at the time the image is built, similar to the example [here](https://github.com/streamsets/control-agent-quickstart/tree/master/custom-datacollector-docker-image).
-See the <code>Dockerfile</code> and <code>build.sh</code> artifacts in the [Example 1](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-1) directory.
+See the <code>Dockerfile</code> and <code>build.sh</code> artifacts in the [Example 1](https://github.com/streamsets/sdc-k8s-deployment-with-custom-config/tree/master/Example-1/sdc-docker-custom-config) directory.

 This approach is most suitable for [execution](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/DataCollectors/DataCollectors_title.html) SDCs whose config does not need to be dynamically set.
-The <code>sdc.properties</code> file "baked in" to the custom SDC image may include custom settings for properties like <code>production.maxBatchSize</code> and email configuration, but typically would not set a value for <code>sdc.base.http.url</code>, as execution SDCs typically run in a "headless" fashion.
+The <code>sdc.properties</code> file "baked in" to the custom SDC image may include custom settings for properties like <code>production.maxBatchSize</code> and email configuration if these properties are consistent across deployments.

-Make sure to set <code>http.realm.file.permission.check=false</code> in your <code>sdc.properties</code> file to avoid permission issues.
+Set <code>http.realm.file.permission.check=false</code> in your <code>sdc.properties</code> file to avoid permission issues.

 Java options, like heap size, can be set at deployment time by setting the <code>SDC_JAVA_OPTS</code> environment variable in the deployment manifest like this:

     env:
     - name: SDC_JAVA_OPTS
       value: "-Xmx4g -Xms4g"

+See Example 1's [sdc.yaml](https://github.com/streamsets/sdc-k8s-deployment-with-custom-config/tree/master/Example-1/sdc.yaml) for the full deployment manifest.

 ### Example 2: Baked-in Configuration plus Ingress